 The written questions which Members of Parliament can put to the Commission (and also to the Council) offer another means of control which is being increasingly resorted to.
-During the parliamentary year 1969-70, 477 written questions were put to the Commission and 30 to the Council.
+During the parliamentary year 1970-71, 526 written questions were put to the Commission and 57 to the Council, while one question was put jointly to both institutions.

-By means of oral questions put in plenary session of the House (which may or may not be followed by a debate), the Parliament is enabled to keep a careful eye on developments in European policy, both generally and with respect to particular sectors, and to comment direct at the time, sidestepping the sometimes rather unwieldy procedure of statements by the Commission, sending to committee, and reports to the full House.
+By means of oral questions put in plenary session of the House (which may or may not be followed by a debate). the Parliament is enabled to keep a careful eye on developments in European policy, both generally and with respect to particular sectors, and to comment direct at the time, sidestepping the sometimes rather unwieldy procedure of statements by the Commission, sending to committee, and reports to the full House.
 The Parliament has in the last few years been making more and more use of this very flexible and effective device, putting oral questions both to the Commission and to the Council (though it does sometimes happen that the Council is not able to reply by the time indicated).

-In the parliamentary year 1969-70 a total of 15 oral questions, with or without ensuing debate, were put to the Commission.
+In the parliamentary year 1970-71 a total of nine oral questions, with or without ensuing debate, were put to the Commission, and eight to the Council.